metadevpro/cal/cal.md

 - singular name:  `/black-cat`  (to avoid)

 Endpoint described in this document are OPTIONAL: the can be implemented or excluded depending on the requirements.
 But if the functionality is present, the end-point is expected to be compatible as described in this document for easy discoverability.

+### Verbs usage

+HTTP Verbs in REST APIs are not neutral and provide semantics.
+CAL encourages preserving the following ones when possible:

+#### CONNECT

+Used in HTTP/S to setup a channel.
+Not directly used in CAL to provide services.

+#### DELETE

+Used to delete a resource.
+Some stacks do not support DELETE verb with a request body.
+For such cases, delete by query is alternatively provided as POST with request body see (CAL-7)[#cal-7-complex-query-support].

+#### GET

+Used only for queries with no side-effects.
+Semantic is ALWAYS preserved to data retrieval.
+Audit and log requirements COULD generate and store additional information but the queried resource is never altered.

+#### HEAD

+Used to retrieve headers.
+Not used in CAL to provide services.

+#### OPTIONS

+Used to expose communication options for the target resource.
+Not directly used in CAL to provide services.
+CORS request implemented using OPTIONS.
+Server CAN expose supported verbs for a resource using `Allow` header.

+#### PATCH

+MUST be used only to allow partial updates to resources when the API support such type of semantics.
+See [CAL-1B](#cal-1b-delta-changes).

+#### POST

+Used to send messages to server.
+Generic wrapper for services not matching any other more specific verb.
+POST operations are not safe (contains side-effects by default) and not idempotent.
+Request message is enclosed in body.
+Its format is declared with the `Content-Type` header.
+Type of response cna be negotiated via `Accept` header.

+#### PUT

+Used to update an existing resource.
+PUT has idempotent semantics.
+Replaying a PUT request successively has the same effect.

+**NOTE**: Although, [some authors](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT) allow PUT verb for creating resources, in CAL, PUT is **not used** for creating a resource (POST verb preferred).
+PUT is reserved only for modification of the resource.

+#### TRACE

+Used to debug and diagnose communication problems.
+Not used by CAL to provide services.

 ## Messages Definition